RocketSoftware/uniface-ux/src/ux/framework/README.md

   Defines the widget base class and is shared by all UX widgets.
 It implements all UX Interface life cycle methods and acts as the clue between Uniface and the workers.

 [**`workers`**](./workers/)
-  Each worker (Element, SlottedElement, SlottedError and SlottedSubWidget, etc.) has its own subfolder within the **workers** directory, containing a JavaScript file with a specific Worker class that manages specific widget behaviors and attributes.
+The **workers** directory is organized into subfolders based on categories such as element, html_attribute, slotted, subwidgets, etc. Each of these subfolders contains JavaScript files that define specific Worker classes.
+For example, the slotted folder includes Workers like SlottedError, SlottedSubWidget, each responsible for handling specific widget behavior.

 ## UX Interface to Workers mapping